Blessings of Obedience

 We will also read in the New Testament about Jesus walking on the water out to his disciple’s boat.
 Jesus created the water and he could make it do whatever he wanted.

-Eight years ago at this time, I was in Israel on a boat in the middle of the Sea of Galilee when the wind started picking up.
+Ten years ago around this time, I was in Israel on a boat in the middle of the Sea of Galilee when the wind started picking up.
 It whipped through the open boat bringing a shimmer of excitement.
-How easy it was to imagine the King of the Universe calming the wind or walking out on the water to our boat!
+It was easy to imagine the King of the Universe calming the wind or walking out on the water to our boat, just like he did in the New Testament!

 Thank you, Abba Father.